kitsonk/kv-toolbox/README.md

 ## Batched Atomic

-A set of APIs for dealing with the limitation of atomic commit sized in Deno KV, where currently only 10 operations operations can be part of a commit.
+A set of APIs for dealing with the limitation of atomic commit sizes in Deno KV.
+Deno KV limits the number of checks and mutations as well as the overall byte size of each commit and the byte size of the keys.

+These limits are currently high for most workloads, but if you are dealing with large transactions where if you need to perform more than 100 checks, 1000 mutations, using over 80k of key sizes or have an overall payload of over 800k, then `batchedAtomic()` will avoid the transaction throwing by breaking up the transaction into as many separate commits as necessary.

 ### `batchedAtomic()`